Madsen03/Echo-League-Rules/RULES.md

 ## I. Registration Rules

 1. In order to be able to participate in this tournament, you must be adhere to all of the following requirements:
-    1. You must have at least a publicly visible Solo (or Party) MMR at time of registration
+    1. You must have at least a publicly visible Solo MMR at time of registration
     2. Your Solo MMR must not exceed 5000 MMR at time of registration.
 Party MMR cannot exceed 5250 MMR.
         1. Players with a major discrepancy between their solo and party MMR can be looked into if required and an assessment will be made on a case-by-case basis.
     3. Your match history and MMR must be displayed at all times on all of the following;